Antonelli Pond: Conservation

 The non-profit organization Land Trust of Santa Cruz County (LTSCC) acquired Antonelli Pond as four parcels between 1982 and 1994.
 These include the pond, surrounding riparian areas and grasslands, and land that adjoins Moore Creek.
 The final parcel was obtained in 1994.
 The total area that LTSCC manages at Antonelli Pond is 13.7 acre and 3 m, with the pond itself making up approximately 6.4 acres (LTSCC 2004).
 In 1989, initial improvements were made to the pond and surrounding area.
 These improvements included graveled walking trails, small fishing platforms, a staircase near the northern bank leading to the water's edge, wooden benches, and informational signs.
 The LTSCC's goal is to preserve this space as an urban natural area, promote the continued use of the site for wildlife breeding and foraging, and maintain public access.

 Deteriorated conditions

 Conditions at Antonelli Pond have deteriorated.
 Invasive plant species have outcompeted many of the native plants and the number of bird, mammal, reptile, and amphibian species has declined.
 The trails have erosion problems mainly caused by unauthorized vehicle usage.
 Other damage is caused by trash, such as beer bottles.
 Also, many of the benches, stairs, and fishing platforms have been vandalized.

 Some invasive species have caused severe impacts on the natural community surrounding Antonelli Pond.
-The most damaging species at this site are Conium maculatum (poison hemlock), Rubus discolor (Himalayan blackberry), Hedera helix (English ivy), and Delairea odorata (cape ivy).
+The most damaging species at this site are Conium maculatum (poison hemlock), Rubus armeniacus (Himalayan blackberry), Hedera helix (English ivy), and Delairea odorata (cape ivy).